|Bua River Lodge|

 |Website: visit now|

-The lodge is located just two kilometers inside the eastern boundary of Nkhotakota Wildlife Reserve in Malawi, making access by saloon car, even during the rains, quite straightforward.
+The lodge is located just two kilometres inside the eastern boundary of Nkhotakota Wildlife Reserve in Malawi, making access by saloon car, even during the rains, quite straightforward.
 The reserve, covering 1,800,000 Hectares, is the third largest protected area in Malawi and one of the least known.
 Largely miombo woodland, the reserve falls from around 1,000 m. above sea level to just 600 metres in the east.
-The beautiful Bua River, the second largest in the country, on whose banks Bua River Lodge is located, bisects the Reserve.
+The beautiful Bua River, the second longest in the country, on whose banks Bua River Lodge is located, bisects the Reserve.

 Bua River Lodge offers high quality tented accommodation at moderate prices, with three categories, Island, Riverside and Hillside, priced to suit most budgets, as well as backpackers’ rooms, two camp sites and an overland truck stop.
 Currently, six units are available, consisting of purpose-made canvas safari tents, pitched on extensive wooden decks, shaded by thatched roofs.
 Each tent is pitched well away from the others, providing a degree of seclusion found in few other lodges in Malawi.
 On your own private deck you neither overlook your neighbours, nor are you overlooked.
 All you can see is the wilderness and the river!
 The Island tents, offering even more seclusion, are reached by a bridge and you have the option of breakfast on your deck and a personalized “butler” service.